 He talks at length about the need to build up America's military, which is dilapidated.

-He talks not only about building the wall but having Mexico pay for it.
+He talks not only about building the wall, but having Mexico pay for it.

 He talks about better trade deals, energy independence, coal, fracking, drilling, nuclear, all the above.

-Um he talks about balancing a budget, stop stealing from our kids.
+He talks about balancing a budget, stop stealing from our kids.

-He talks about eliminating common core, sending education back to the states.
+He talks about eliminating Common Core, sending education back to the states.

-He specifically says we've got a target and defeat an enemy called radical Islam.
+He specifically says we've got a target and defeat, an enemy called radical Islam.

 These are very specific things.

-And repatriating three trillion dollars of farmers.
+And repatriating $3 trillion of foreigners.

 That's a big issue.